Tunisia Incumbent Saied Set To Win Presidential Vote: Exit Polls - UrduPoint

 New York-based Human Rights Watch has said more than "170 people are detained in Tunisia on political grounds or for exercising their fundamental rights".

-His top challenger, Zammel, currently faces more than 14 years in prison on accusations of having forged endorsement signatures to enable him to stand in the election.
+His top challenger, Zammel, currently faces more than 14 years in prison, accused of having forged endorsement signatures to enable him to stand in the election.

 Other jailed figures include Rached Ghannouchi, head of the Islamist-inspired opposition party Ennahdha, which dominated political life after the revolution.